 - Encourage parent involvement and participation; participate in community awareness activities and information sharing with families in the district.

 - Work collaboratively with the school district’s special education director as well as other school personnel and SEAC parent and community members to fulfill the local SEAC’s purpose and mission.

-Meetings are held from 6-8 p.m. at the District Office (Dakota Room), 3455 153rd Street West, Rosemount, MN 55068.
+Meetings will be held at the District Office, 3455 153rd Street West, Rosemount, MN 55068 from 6:00-8:00 PM.
+Contact Paula Engstrom at Paula.Engstrom@district196.org with questions.
 Meetings scheduled for the school year are as follows:

 For more information about the SEAC, contact Director of Special Education Janet Fimmen at Janet.Fimmen@district196.org or 651-423-7629.

 The coronavirus outbreak has created a whole new reality for us, but the important things remain constant.
 Children, teens, adults, and families still face challenges with autism, mental health, and special needs.
 Families still need support and Fraser is here to help.
 You may be practicing social distancing to prevent spread of illness, but you are not alone.
 Be assured, Fraser will be here, just as we have been for the past 85 years.

 We value your support of Fraser and we want to make sure you know that we’ve transitioned an array of programs to telehealth/telephone, so we can continue to provide critical services to children, teens, adults and families with special needs during this outbreak.
 We are here to help families during these challenging times.
 We recently opened the Fraser Hope Line, a call- in center to offer immediate help for most pressing personal and family issues.
 We hope that you will forward this information to someone in need!